 - Pay required fee.

-- Copy of current Basic Life Support CPR card and PALS or ACLS certification.
+- Copy of current Basic Life Support card and PALS or ACLS certification.

 - Nitrous Oxide/Oxygen Inhalation Sedation – Basic Life Support only